Sponsorship collective logo

 Sponsorship sold for 30K, broker gets 7.5K or a whopping $300 an hour.

 Is brokerage always wrong?
 I can’t say that for sure but what I can say is that most properties look to brokerage as their first choice and I have heard an incredible number of horror stories.
-If one of the five reasons listed here is your motivation for brokerage, then I can say the odds are stacked against you that you will walk away happy.
+If one of the ten reasons listed here is your motivation for brokerage, then I can say the odds are stacked against you that you will walk away happy.

 Nobody cares more about your sales, your brand and your sponsors than you, and by extension, your staff.